kuzzleio/kuzzle-containers/core-dev/README.md

 Contains:
  * all needed to watch and build kuzzleio projects on the fly:
- * NVM with node 6 and node 8
+ * NVM with node 12
   * build-essential
   * g++
   * python